 - 11. The GJ shall have the power to receive and determine any of the following protests received during its period of jurisdiction: - 11.1.
 Protests relating to a breach of Discipline Rules or By Laws and/or ESNZ Regulations by a competitor while riding and competing in an Event (for the avoidance of doubt this is conduct that could not be the basis of a Complaint). - 11.2.
 Protests relating to the eligibility of a competitor for a Competition or Event. - 11.3.
 Protests relating to the eligibility of a horse for a Competition or Event. - 11.4.
 Protests relating to the eligibility of any combination of horse and rider for a Competition or Event. - 11.5.
 Protests to an obstacle, or to the plan or length of a course for a jumping Competition. - 11.6.
 Protests relating to the cross country course or obstacles at an Event. - 11.7.
 Protests relating to the classification of a Competition. - 11.8.
-Protests relating to abuse of a horse as set out in Article 132. - 11.9.
 Protests relating to Article 3 of the VRs.